Proposal

 TASK 1

-Proposal Presentation
+Presentation

-You will need to present your final idea proposal presentation to your teacher for signing off.
+You will need to present your final idea to your teacher for signing off.
 This is to be done in a google slide or on blog focused on visuals and an overview of what you will do.

 Presentation must include the following: